 Source: Frontier Press Release

-Seven communities in the state of Washington have voted to approve the transfer of control of local TV franchises from Verizon Northwest to Frontier Communications (NYSE:FTR).
-The approvals relate to a transaction between Frontier and Verizon Communications (NYSE:VZ), announced May 13, 2009, that includes Verizon’s local exchange businesses in 14 states, including parts of California, and certain customer relationships for long distance services, broadband Internet access and broadband video.
+Frontier Communications Corporation (NYSE:FTR) announce that its pending acquisition of Verizon Communications’ (NYSE:VZ) local wireline operations has received approval from the Public Utilities Commission of Nevada.
+The transaction, announced May 13, 2009, includes Verizon’s local exchange businesses in 14 states, including parts of California, and certain customer relationships for long distance services, broadband Internet access and broadband video.